Skip to content

 Your primary role as a business owner is no longer just doing the craft— it’s about running and scaling a profitable business

-Craftsmanship is essential, but without a solid business foundation, your skills alone won’t take you far.
+Craftsmanship is essential, but without a solid business foundation, your skill alone won’t take you far.
 Understanding your numbers, knowing how to break even, and determining how many leads you need are critical to your success.
 The moment you decide to run a business, you must fully commit to mastering these aspects.

 LISTEN AND LEARN: 12 Daily Habits of a Multi-Million Dollar Business Owner